hfeisal/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 0-strcat.c is a function that concatenates two strings.
+a function that concatenates two strings.